toraritte/knowledge-gaps/Nix-glob/nix-notes.md

 `buildEnv` is not documented, only description is in [6.6.
 Declarative Package Management](https://nixos.org/nixpkgs/manual/#sec-declarative-package-management).
 Good SO thread is [here](https://stackoverflow.com/questions/49590552/how-buildenv-builtin-function-works), with link to the source.
 The Nixpkgs source comment states that it was forked from Nix `buildenv`, and all changes should be contributed back.
 The comment is 12 years old, and the sources have diverged substantially.

 Manifests are not covered at all.
 Maybe in the thesis?
+(UPDATE: it does cover them.)
 Hits from the manuals:

  + Nixpkgs manual: 1 occurence, may not even refer to Nix manifests.